pluralsh/documentation/pages-archive/deployments/cluster-destroy.md

 Plural supports two deletion models:

-- drain - this will first delete all services in Plural CD before finally proceeding to deregister the cluster if BYOK or destroy it via Cluster API if it was a cluster api cluster
+- drain - this will first delete all services in Plural before finally proceeding to deregister the cluster if BYOK or destroy it via Cluster API if it was a cluster api cluster
 - soft - this will leave all the services in-place and simply remove the reference to the cluster in our system.
 You'll want to manually uninstall the agent in that cluster as well.
 This is meant primarily for BYOK clusters.

 Before deleting your cluster, you should decide on which you'd prefer to do, if it's a full deletion, we'd recommend draining as it will ensure all load balancers/volumes are swept up upon cluster deletion